Stormwater Management

-EOA has been a leader in the development and implementation of municipal stormwater management programs since the inception of stormwater regulations in the early 1990s.
+EOA has been a leader in the development and implementation of municipal stormwater management programs since the inception of stormwater quality regulations in the early 1990s.
 We have assisted numerous public agencies and private entities throughout the San Francisco Bay Area and California with innovative strategies and practical approaches to stormwater management.
-EOA has helped our clients to consistently achieve cost-effective compliance with challenging stormwater National Pollutant Discharge Elimination System (NPDES) permit requirements, and in some cases to earn national and State awards.
+EOA has helped our clients to consistently achieve cost-effective compliance with challenging stormwater National Pollutant Discharge Elimination System (NPDES) permit requirements, earning national and State awards.
 Our comprehensive stormwater management services include:

 scvurppp-logo-web